michaelawyu/stripe-google-demo/gcp_tutorial.md

 1. [Set up Stripe](https://stripe.com/).
 In the [Stripe Dashboard](https://dashboard.stripe.com),
 get your **test API keys**.
 Write down both the publishable key and the secret key.

-2. Create a new Firebase project.
+2. Create a new Google Cloud Platform project.

     Open the [Google Cloud Console](https://console.cloud.google.com/).
 Create
     a new Google Cloud Platform project.